intelliw/hsy-api.portal/api.sundaya.monitored.equipment/Implementation/Architecture/Messaging.md

 ![Message brokers](/images/message-broker.png)

-Message flows are processed through the following sequence of interactions.
+Messages are processed by the following sequence of interactions.

 1. **Consumer** - instantiates a _Subscriber_ and provides a _listen_ endpoint for it to callback whenever there is an event.